Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

 ### Elements

-For now there is only one type of element ready for use to creators, `minecraft:single_pool_element`.
+For now there is only two types of element ready for use to creators, `minecraft:single_pool_element` and `minecraft:empty_pool_element`.

 -   `weight` is a number applied to entries on a pool that tells the jigsaw block how often it should pick this element.
 Higher values are higher likelihood.